ChukwumaA/Kika/README.md

 ## Usage

-- Add "config.env" file to "/src/config/" folder and update the values to your own
+- Add "process.env" file to "/src/process/" folder and update the values to your own
-- Check "/src/config/envSample.txt" for sample
+- Check "/src/process/envSample.txt" for sample

 ## Install Dependencies